Vtiger Sales Insights

 Activity Reports

-You can track your sales team’s customer-related activities using activity reports - emails, phone calls, calendar events, and tasks.
+You can track your sales team’s customer-related activities using Activity Reports - emails, phone calls, calendar events, and tasks.
 This helps you gain visual insights into your team's performance and gauge the efficiency of activities in driving conversions.
+You can get your activity insights through the following charts:

 • Activities Added